Showing posts with label De Gages. Show all posts

 The French and Spanish win if they drive the Piedmontese from all three villages after eight Game-Turns.

-Note: apart from the overall numbers, I don’t know exactly how they were split between France and Spain so it’s a bit of a guesstimation my part.
+Note: apart from the overall numbers, I don’t know exactly how they were split between France and Spain so it’s a bit of a guesstimation on my part.

 In regard to the Piedmontese, I set the army at 30,000 with militia making up the total.
 Four years of fighting, had certainly worn the army down in numbers but not it’s fighting spirit nor it’s loyalty to the Monarch.